Unconventional Spin Dynamics and Supersolid Excitations in the Triangular-Lattice XXZ Model: Matrix Product State methods and experimental comparison

 It is worth mentioning that simple linear spin wave theory fails to capture the previous dynamical structure factor features.
-Indeed, LSWT around the 120-degree order, which is the proposed ordering at the Heisenberg point $J_\perp=J_z$ is unstable for $0<J_\perp<J_z$ as we show in appendix \ref{App:120instable}.
+Indeed, LSWT around the 120-degree order, which is the proposed ordering at the Heisenberg point $J_\perp=J_z$ is unstable for $0<J_\perp<J_z$ as we show in appendix \ref{App:120instable}. { The instability arises from regions in momentum space where the linear spin wave spectrum has imaginary energies.
+These unphysical solutions imply the 120-degree state is not a stable ground state of the model}.
 Even the LSWT around the classical $XXZ$ ground states fails to capture the minimum of the spectrum at $M$.
-Such an analysis was discussed already in \cite{kleine_spin-wave_1992}, we summarize the relevant results in appendix \ref{app:LSWTXXZ} and plot the spectrum in Fig.~\ref{fig:DSF_exp}b as a dashed green line.
-We can conclude from this that simple linear spin wave theory fails and if one wishes to continue within spin wave theory it is necessary to go to higher $1/S$ effects to potentially encounter a dynamical structure factor with the features exemplified in our numerical and analytical analysis, within this framework it means there are non-negligible strong interaction effects.
-In the following sections, we describe our approaches to analytically treat this and what they tell us in detail about the excitation spectrum close to the Ising limit of the triangular lattice XXZ model of Eq. \eqref{XXZmodel}.
+Such an analysis was discussed already in \cite{kleine_spin-wave_1992}, we summarize the relevant results in appendix \ref{app:LSWTXXZ} and plot the spectrum in Fig.~\ref{fig:DSF_exp}b as a dashed green line. {Since linear spin-wave theory does not capture the features of the DSF we can conclude that there are strong interaction effects in the excitation bands.
+In the following sections, we present our distinct analytical approaches and their implications for the excitation spectrum near the Ising limit of the triangular-lattice XXZ model in Eq.~\eqref{XXZmodel}.}